rootstrap/blog/content/django-vs-flask.md

 At the end of the day, you should choose the framework that adjusts more into your project idea and particular situation, taking into consideration their strengths and weaknesess.

-Do you have any experience that you want to share with any of this frameworks?
+Do you have any experience that you want to share with any of these frameworks?
 Are there any extra pros or cons that you feel are missing?
 If you do I invite you to discuss them in the comment section.